 The complex algorithm that works behind the scenes of your ever-revolving News Feed has always been changing, but recently there’s been a significant shift away from pages and more towards content from friends and family — content that harks back to the early days of the platform.

 The aim of the algorithm now is to focus on meaningful interactions of individual users, where relevant shares and comments will impact how often your content appears in individual feeds.
-With organic reach currently at 2% and expected to fall to zero, many marketers have lamented that organic Facebook reach is effectively dead.
+With organic reach on the decline and expected to fall to zero, many marketers have lamented that organic Facebook reach is effectively dead.

 Though it might be harder than ever to get your content seen, there are ways to improve your Facebook Page organic reach; it just takes a little more strategy…